 Social Media Post Generation

 So with this it depends on the users accounts, this will be stored in the users information that will be enycrited.
 But Jaicat needs the ability to show this onscreen before its published to the social media site, so if user says make me a post for facebook – if more then 1 facebook is under that user, such as a business page etc or just two different accounts for that user, it will ask which account, it will then ask what would the user like, now if the user says it wants to post a picture it will ask where is the picture stored, this will pop up a box where the user can put the location it/upload it or the user can say the location.
 Jaicat will use image analysis to to also look at the image, jaicat will ask what the user would like to put in the text box with the picture.
 If the user response write text in the text box anaylise it and see if it can be better for what the user is trying to do and achieve with the picture.
 Such as if its for a business page make suggestions that would increase more cutomers, followers, interactions from clients etc. and offer an alternative, the user can then say no I wanna keep the first or second option.
-If the user dose not responsed but says just post the picture, no text will need to be generated and jaict can just post the picture to accounts associated with that business, it dose this by looking at the userinformation and the its own knowledge.
+If the user dose not responsed but says just post the picture, no text will need to be generated and jaict can just post the picture to the correct social media site, jaicat should ask the user….are you sure you want to post this to this account?
+And responses correctly such a no, edit picture, edit post, change account, change social media platform, so from facebook to intergrame.
+If a business post jaicat asks if you want it posting to all other accounts associated with that business, it dose this by looking at the userinformation and the its own knowledge.
 Such as if user 1 is an admin owns a corp with a bunch of other businesses, jaict should know which business to post to and to what social sites are assisicated with that business.
-I mean for now it can ask the user which social media sites do you wish to post to and then the user says – facebook – Instagram – twitter then
+I mean for now it can ask the user which social media sites do you wish to post to and then the user says – facebook – Instagram – twitter then jaicat asks if this is for the business x y z or x y z. through the GUI jaicat can bring up buttons to press, if multiple selected then its to all them sites selected.

 Weather API Integration